 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on product links.
 For more information, please see our Advertiser Disclosure

 With the holidays among us, you may want to share your love by donating to a charity of your choice.
-Giving Tuesday is a national campaign designed to encourage consumers to give back and celebrate generosity on December 2, 2014.
-You don’t have to strictly donate money, either; you can donate your time, or donate your points, miles, or rewards with a credit card you may already be carrying.
+Giving Tuesday is a national campaign designed to encourage consumers to give back and celebrate generosity on December 1, 2015.
+You don't have to strictly donate money, either; you can donate your time, points, miles, or rewards with a credit card you may already be carrying.
 After some thorough digging around the web, there aren’t too many banks offering charity donation programs with their credit cards, but they are out there.

 Banks with Charity Programs